patrickahrend/TUM-NLP-Praktikum/README.md

 ```
 The container id can be found with docker container ls.

 In the docker I included poetry as well, run poetry shell to activate it.
-I incurred a subprocess terminate error sometimes
-when running the make file outside of poetry, so I recommend to run it inside of poetry.

 ### Make File
 I included a make file to run every step of the pipline

-1.Turn raw data into preprocessed data:
+1. Turn raw data into preprocessed data:
 ```bash
 make data
 ```
-2.Create different embeddings for the different models:
+2. Create different embeddings for the different models:
 ```bash
 make embeddings
 ```